frequency-chain/docs/pages/glossary.md

 ## Stateful Storage

 A mode of storing on-chain protocol related data items so that they can be easily retrieved, modified, and removed, indexed by the data controller's MSA and a Schema Id.
+See [Stateful Storage](./Data/StatefulStorage.md).

 ## Thaw Period